elam22/FIT4003-CopyPasteApp/README.md

 ### Front-end
 1. Build Gradle file located in ```\MyAccessibilityServce\```
+2. In MainApplication.py change the ip address to be static to your ipv4 address
-2. Open AccessibilityService App
+3. Open AccessibilityService App
-3. Click 'Upload Video' Button and select video
+4. Click 'Upload Video' Button and select video
-4. A pop-up should appear notifying that the video is being processed
+5. A pop-up should appear notifying that the video is being processed
-5. Click 'Check Progress' for video updates
+6. Click 'Check Progress' for video updates
-6. Once complete, go to phone settings -> accessibility
+7. Once complete, go to phone settings -> accessibility
-7. Allow AccessibilityService access.
+8. Allow AccessibilityService access.
 'Do Action' pop-up button should appear.
-8. Navigate to first screen of video demonstration.
+9. Navigate to first screen of video demonstration.
 Click Do Action.

 ## Modifications/Known Issues
 * Network Address: Previous issues running ```flask run``` on ipv4 local network.
 Current Fix: hardcoding ipv4 address in app.py and running ```python3 app.py```